Out of Order

 Lesbian, gay, bisexual, transgender and queer families in the United States have won many secular and cultural victories in the last several years, but progress toward equality and acceptance has been slow within the Christian community.

-Some Christian denominations have rejected the movement toward equality for LGBTQ people in sacred spaces.
-Others have accepted structural changes that have created, to varying degrees, space for LGBTQ families in church life and embraced marriage equality.
+Some Christian denominations have rejected the movement toward equality for LGBTQIA+ people in sacred spaces.
+Others have accepted structural changes that have created, to varying degrees, space for LGBTQIA+ families in church life and embraced marriage equality.

-In response, conservative activists are increasingly rallying support for state and local bills designed to restrict the rights of LGBTQ people.
+In response, conservative activists are increasingly rallying support for state and local bills designed to restrict the rights of LGBTQIA+ people.

 Cast